cs327e-spring2021/snippets/README.md

 # snippets
-Resources for CS327E Spring 21
+Code snippets and guides for CS327E Spring 21